AirAsia says aviation laws prevent it from consolidating associates' accounts

 Under local laws, foreign carriers like AirAsia are prevented from owning a majority stake in the associates.
 That is why AirAsia owns only 49 percent of AirAsia Indonesia and 40 percent of AirAsia Philippines.

-Any change in the equity holdings of AirAsia in its associates to win legal control would result in those units losing their licences to operate, it said.
+Any change in the equity holdings of AirAsia in its associates to win legal control would result in those units losing their licenses to operate, it said.

 The report by GMT Research on June 10 attacked the transparency of the airline’s associates and sent its stock down nearly 30 percent over several days.